harishknguna/GeoSpatial_data_analysis/README.md

 ### Description of the notebooks

-You must complete them in the order they are given.
-Only cells with the comment `# NOTE: Fill me!` should be filled.

-- The first notebook is a tutorial on the package `xarray` that we extensively use at Descartes for manipulating geospatial data.
+- The first notebook is a tutorial on the package `xarray` used for manipulating geospatial data.
 In the end of the notebook, you will be asked to find information about historical ignition points.

 - In the 2nd notebook, you will be asked to manipulate `xarrays`, understand the notion of resolution, manipulate timeseries and compute historical payouts for an excess of rain cover.